jatin00000/Supervisor-OCR/README.md

     + Download all the code in this folder.
     + Open your mac or windows terminal in this folder.
     + Type following command and press enter:
-      +  <p style="background-color: Black; width: 500px">pip install -r .\requirement.txt</p>
+      + `pip install -r .\requirement.txt`
-      + Pip will automatically install all the necessary modules from requirement.txt.
+      + Pip will automatically install all the necessary modules from requirement.txt. <br/>
 ![4Untitled](https://user-images.githubusercontent.com/94428262/204727012-d1c0de2d-7d31-4c55-bdee-097c7ddbb97b.png)

 - - -